- Read Commodore Format 44 (May 1994) here. Hyper links take you to specific articles.

 - EXTRA: The C64 was officially discontinued by Commodore this month – make sure you read to the very end of the article!

-There is a lot to love about Commodore Format 44, but let’s start with the headline: Dave Golder was back, replacing Hutch as editor and into the job he’d expected to get the previous year (read more about that bout of handbags in our chat with him here).
+There is a lot to love about Commodore Format 44, but let’s start with the headline: Dave Golder was back, replacing Hutch as editor and into the job he’d expected to get the previous year (read more about that bout of handbags in our chat with him here.
+Note that Dave also continued to edit Amstrad Action, and from this point on CF would share an editor until the end).
 Under Dave, the mag would enjoy one final massive upswing in its fortunes.
 It’s all about narrative – and Dave’s was to suggest that there’d been a “games explosion” from Europe, with many dozens of titles imminent.
 No such explosive event had actually occurred between the last issue of CF and this one mere weeks later; it’s just that Dave decided to majorly focus on European games which had been there all along but the magazine had, to date, pretty much ignored.
 So, not new games at all – just new to us, and with some willing C64 fanboys as UK distributors.

 MAY THE 44TH BE WITH YOU